smartdevcode/react-native-code-push/README.md

         @Override
         protected List<ReactPackage> getPackages() {
-            // 3.
-Instantiate an instance of the CodePush runtime and add it to the list of
-            // existing packages, specifying the right deployment key.
-If you don't already
+            // 4.
+Instantiate an instance of the CodePush runtime, using the right deployment key.
+If you don't
-            // have it, you can run "code-push deployment ls <appName> -k" to retrieve your key. return Arrays.<ReactPackage>asList(
+            // already have it, you can run "code-push deployment ls <appName> -k" to retrieve your key. this._codePush = new CodePush("0dsIDongIcoH0mqAmoR0CYb5FhBZNy1w4Bf-l", this, BuildConfig.DEBUG);

+            // 5.
+Add the CodePush package to the list of existing packages return Arrays.<ReactPackage>asList(
-                new MainReactPackage(),
+                new MainReactPackage(), this._codePush.getReactPackage());
-                new CodePush("deployment-key-here", this, BuildConfig.DEBUG)
+        }

+        ...
+    }
+    ```

+2. If you used RNPM to install/link the CodePush plugin, there are two additional changes you'll need to make due to the fact that RNPM makes some assumptions about 3rd party modules that we don't currently support.
+If you're not using RNPM then simply skip to step #3:

+    ```java
+    ...
+    // 1.
+Remove the following import statement import com.microsoft.codepush.react.CodePushReactPackage;
+    ...
+    public class MainActivity extends ReactActivity {
+        ...
+        @Override
+        protected List<ReactPackage> getPackages() {
+            return Arrays.<ReactPackage>asList(
+                ...
+                new CodePushReactPackage() // 2.
+Remove this line ...
             );
         }
         ...
     }
     ```

-2. Ensure that the `android.defaultConfig.versionName` property in your `android/app/build.gradle` file is set to a semver-compliant value.
+3. Ensure that the `android.defaultConfig.versionName` property in your `android/app/build.gradle` file is set to a semver compliant value.
 Note that if the value provided is missing a patch version, the CodePush server will assume it is `0`, i.e. `1.0` will be treated as `1.0.0`.

     ```gradle
     android {